 Reinventing Encyclopedia Learning: Cretapedia Vision Among First Apps to Launch on Apple Vision Pro

-NEW YORK, Feb.
-6, 2024 /PRNewswire/ -- A disruptive new application, Cretapedia Vision, developed by leading EdTech company Creta Class, is making its debut as one of the first apps on Apple Vision Pro, which was launched for sale in the US on February 2, 2024 and marks a milestone in the history of encyclopedia knowledge learning.
+SINGAPORE, Feb.
+7, 2024 /PRNewswire/ -- A disruptive new application, Cretapedia Vision, developed by leading EdTech company Creta Class, is making its debut as one of the first apps on Apple Vision Pro, which was launched for sale in the US on February 2, 2024 and marks a milestone in the history of encyclopedia knowledge learning.
 The app provides a unique scientific experience for people who are enthusiastic about exploring the world.

 One user shared, "While watching a video about an orchid mantis, I can use gestures to grab the mantis from the video and bring it into my room — to observe its highly detailed model, which supports zooming and 360-degree rotation with gestures.
 I have never seen such a vivid learning experience on other platforms."